revelaction/mankidown/README.md

 The structure of the mankidown markdown files follows a straightforward pattern:

 - Each H1 Heading element serves as an individual Anki note.
 - Within the header line of H1 Heading elements, you can include Anki tags, separated by spaces.
 Anki will automatically apply these tags to the corresponding note.
 - H2 Heading elements are imported as Anki note type fields.
 - The H2 Headings of the first note should specify the Anki field to be mapped.
 - For subsequent notes, the H2 Headings should not include words.
 Instead, their Anki field is derived from the first note.

-This structured approach simplifies the process of organizing your notes and fields when using Mankidown with Anki.

 See the [markidown format definition](data/examples/mankidown-format.md) in the `data/examples` directory.

 ## 2) Run mankidown